Stirling-Tools/Stirling-Tools.github.io/docs/Functionality/Multi-Tool.md

 No, browser storage is device-specific.
 Options:
 - Download files and transfer them
 - Use cloud storage between devices
-- Self-host Stirling-PDF on your network
+- Self-host Stirling PDF on your network

 ### Does Multi-Tool work offline?
 - **Browser:** No, requires server connection for processing